paulbradshaw/MED7373-Data-Journalism/storytelling/readme.md

 # Storytelling with data

 A single dataset can tell a lot of stories - and a single story can be told in many different ways.
-This page contains two case studies to help you think through the different editorial choices that might be made with a single dataset.
+This page contains case studies to help you think through the different editorial choices that might be made with a single dataset.

 The first case study - railway usage data - is an example of quick turnaround data journalism in response to new figures, but also includes some less reactive examples (a factcheck and a feature).

 The [second case study - gender pay gap data](https://github.com/paulbradshaw/MED7373-Data-Journalism/blob/master/storytelling/readme.md#case-study-2-gender-pay-gap-data) - is an example of a dataset which news organisations have spent more time on.
 It shows some of the creative choices that can be made in keeping an ongoing dataset/issue fresh.

+A third case study links to examples of stories about baby name data.

 ## Case study 1: railway station usage figures